 Objects can now be replaced by many other types of objects including grids, icospheres and cones.
 Another new feature is shortcuts for performing specific operations on a mesh.
 Now, there are shortcuts for adding and removing a bevel modifier, and for unsubdividing a mesh.
 If you want to lower the polygon count of your mesh you don’t have to go through edit mode, right-click and press unsubdivide (or go to the modifiers tab and use the decimate modifier).
 Now, there is one simple button for unsubdividing the mesh.
 There is also a feature which is a quick shortcut to adding a plane with a particle system.
 This can be useful if you want to quickly make a plane with a particle emitter to use for simulations or to make use of strand particles for something like a grass field.

-This version of the add-on works in Blender versions 2.9 and over (including the newly released Blender 2.92).
+This version of the add-on works in Blender versions 2.9 and over.

 The milky way galaxy has become a warzone.
 A space empire called “The Sheyertonian Empire” has been stealing resources from The Valeratonac Empire.
 The Sheyertonians will take as much resources from the Valeratonac at any cost.
 Even if that cost is the lives of many.
 You are part of the Valeratonac.
 Your mission is to find and take down their most powerful ships so their main bases can be taken down.